 To round out our rice cooker reviews, we have another superb model from the inimitable Tiger, this time a 10-cup rice cooker and warmer rolled into one.
 If you feel this bulky unit is too large – it measures up at 10.7 x 11.8 x 11.7 inches – you can pick up a smaller alternative from the wide Tiger range.

-The JNP series contain rice cookers that are staples in Asian households and popular around the rest of the world, too.
+The JNP series contain rice cookers that are staples in Asian households and popular around the rest of the world.
 In many ways, this model defines the classic Japanese rice cooker in that you get everything you want and nothing you don’t.

 Although we appreciate you’re not buying a rice cooker based on looks, the white exterior is embellished with a striking pink floral design.

-With our rice cooker reviews put to bed, what should you watch out for before whipping out your credit card?
+What should you watch out for before whipping out your credit card with our rice cooker reviews put to bed?

 II.
 What to Look for When Buying a New Japanese Rice Cooker

-Buying a Japanese rice cooker couldn’t be easier as long as you keep your eye out for the following simple pointers.
+Buying a Japanese rice cooker couldn’t be easier if you keep your eye out for the following simple pointers.